Universal Health Care: Single-payer is the solution

-Single-payer healthcare is a financing system where the government is the sole insurance provider, eliminating premiums, deductibles, co-pays, and out-of-pocket expenses.
+Single-payer healthcare is a financing system with no premiums, deductibles, co-pays, and out-of-pocket expenses.

 1. Affordability